fly-apps/tictac/README.md

 From another browser window, visit [`localhost:4001`](http://localhost:4001)].

 You created two clients that are connected to two separate nodes where the nodes are clustered together.
-This is what it looks like.
+This is what it looks like where "ABCD" is a started game.

 ![Multi-node local machine](images/home-computer-multi-node.png)

-Where "ABCD" is a started game.

 ## Project Setup